 For financial institutions, offering digital services that help consumers build their financial wellness is crucial for strengthening loyalty in an increasingly competitive market.
 And fintech partnerships provide a sure path for banks and credit unions to add capabilities that address today's most critical financial challenges.

-Taylor and Sunil Sachdev, head of fintech for Fiserv, discussed what this partnership brings to financial institutions and their communities.
+Laurel Taylor, founder of Candidly, and Sunil Sachdev, head of fintech for Fiserv, discussed what this partnership brings to financial institutions and their communities.

 Sunil Sachdev: The current landscape is quite different than just a few years ago.
 Financial institutions are facing more competitive pressures from neobanks and nontraditional competitors.